ohmss/workshop-spring-reactive/README.md

 mvn test -Dtest=com.datastax.workshop.petclinic.Test02_DaoWithCqlSession
 ```

-Notice how you need to put a terminal call `block()` or use the `StepVerifier` included in Spring Reactive.
+Notice how you need to put a terminal call `block()` or the treatment is not started.

+Project [Reactor](https://projectreactor.io/) is a fourth-generation reactive library, based on the Reactive Streams specification, for building non-blocking applications on the JVM.
+We are using the library reactor-test introducing `StepVerifier` to ease to coding of unit tests:

 ```java
 @Test